open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 ### Configuration

-Even if autoconfiguration is not yet supported, usages of this module must use the `otel.span.stacktrace.min.duration` configuration option (in nanoseconds, defaults to 5ms) to allow consistent configuration across usages.
+Even if autoconfiguration is not yet supported, usages of this module must use the `otel.span.stacktrace.min.duration` configuration option (defaults to 5ms) to allow consistent configuration across usages.

 The following constants are provided as a convenience: